 “Why am I always hungry?”
 Is that a question you often ask yourself, even after meals?
-If so, you could have leptin resistance.
+Feeling hungry after eating could be due to leptin resistance.
 Leptin, a hormone produced by body fat, controls whether or not you feel full after eating.

-Someone with normal leptin function will feel satisfied after eating until it’s time for the next meal.
+Someone with normal leptin function will not feel hunger after eating until it’s time for the next meal.
 This is because the body secretes leptin when you’ve had enough to eat and tells your brain you’re full.

 Leptin Resistance Causes Hunger in Overweight Individuals

 Because adipose (fat) cells secrete leptin, you would think that a person who is overweight would have plenty of leptin and hence never feel hungry.
 Unfortunately, this is not true.
 Excess fat tissue in the body creates excess leptin and leads to leptin resistance, which causes feelings of hunger, even if a person has already had enough to eat.